dev-sk-master/cartridge-demo/README.md

 SessionController import is not available on installed version "@cartridge/controller": "^0.5.5"

-3. Controller registers session public key and returns account info
+3. Controller registers session public key and returns account info - HELP

 Expecting below function to be used to register, but right now ownerGuid and expiresAt etc is not available which has to be returned from SessionController
 CartridgeSessionAccount.new_as_registered(
       RPC_URL,
       sessionSigner.privateKey,